-In addition to Twitter and Facebook, which are my most active platforms, I started a TumbIr about a year ago (http://liveandactivecultures.tumbIr.com/).
+In addition to Twitter and Facebook, which are my most active platforms, I started a Tumblr in 2011 (http://liveandactivecultures.tumblr.com/).
 I primarily use it as a place to collect and share photos, video links, and occasional articles that feel like they should somehow be more "permanent" than FB or Twitter.
 I check in on Foursquare to selected locations - mostly arts venues and restaurants that I want to champion (and to collect a few badges.)
 I've signed on to Google+, but have not really used it.